BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 > Internet-facing applications are programs and services that are accessible from the internet, as opposed to only through an internal network

 Typically internet-facing applications are required for multiple reasons:
-* Required to interact with customers or business partners
+* Interaction with customers, remote maintanance, or business partners
 * Necessary for employees who are working from home or out in the field

 An example for an internet application includes:
 * Web Applications
 * APIs
-* SSH/RDP/VNC Service to access machines
+* SSH/RDP/VNC Service to access/administrate machines
-* VPN Gateways
+* VPN- or other Gateways
-* Cloud Services
+* Cloud services/resources
-* Internet-Facing Firewalls
+* Internet-facing Firewalls
-* any other remotely accessible services that are either deliberately or by accident places on an internet-facing server
+* Any other remotely accessible services that are either deliberately or placed by accident on an internet-facing server

-For the sake of being Internet-Facing it doesn't care if the assets resides on-premises, in the cloud, or in any hybrid combination of hosted, managed or virtualized infrastructure.
+For the sake of being internet-facing: `it doesn't care if the assets resides on-premises, in the cloud, or in any hybrid combination of hosted, managed ,or virtualized infrastructure.`

-Therefore like you could also phrase it like the [United States Postal Service](https://www.uspsoig.gov/document/internet-facing-devices) like:
+Another approach to phrase it could sound like the definition of the [United States Postal Service](https://www.uspsoig.gov/document/internet-facing-devices):

 > Internet-facing hosts are entry points that are typically the most attacked hosts on an organization’s network

 ## Why identify internet-facing applications?